OsvaldoTA1/AFRL-Project-UI-Redesign/README.md

      - [Creating Application Password](https://myaccount.google.com/apppasswords) (*Note: Save the application password.*)
    - In the `cred.py` file, paste the application password into the "MAIL_PASSWORD" variable, and use the associated email address for the "MAIL_USERNAME" variable.

-10. Set up the database:
+10. Open the terminal in your IDE and enter your virtual environment:
+   - On Mac/Linux:
      ```
+     source myenv/bin/activate
+     ```

+11. Set up the database:
+   ```
    flask db stamp head
    flask db migrate -m "Resetting migrations"
    flask db upgrade
    ```

-11. Run the Flask server:
+12. Run the Flask server:
    ```
    flask run
    ```